Our services to clients

 In the course of any transaction on which we act and in order to complete it, it is expected that we will communicate with you, your other advisers and the other parties to the transaction (and their advisers) in a number of ways, including, by telephone, email, fax, letter and in meetings.
 Amongst other things, we would expect to circulate various documents for your review and to arrange and participate in meetings and telephone calls to discuss, negotiate, agree and sign the relevant documents.
 We will treat your participation in such meetings, telephone calls or other forms of communication with us as a request to receive such communications.

-Allen & Overy LLP is authorised and regulated by the Solicitors Regulation Authority of England and Wales (SRA) and its English practice is, therefore, subject to the SRA Principles 2011 and SRA Code of Conduct 2011, including as regards arrangements for complaints or redress if something goes wrong.
-The SRA Overseas Rules 2013 apply similar principles to Allen & Overy’s offices outside England and Wales, in addition to the application of local laws and professional regulations, and Allen & Overy LLP is required to ensure that its overseas practices comply with such principles.
+Allen & Overy LLP is authorised and regulated by the Solicitors Regulation Authority of England and Wales (SRA) and its English practice is, therefore, subject to the SRA Principles and the SRA Code of Conduct for Firms and, in relation to relevant individual lawyers, the SRA Code of Conduct for Solicitors, Registered European Lawyers and Registered Foreign Lawyers.
+This is including as regards arrangements for complaints or redress if something goes wrong.
+The SRA Overseas and Cross-border Practice Rules apply similar principles to Allen & Overy’s offices outside England, in addition to the application of local laws and professional regulations, and Allen & Overy LLP is required to ensure that its overseas practices comply with such principles.
 For more information about the SRA, please visit their website at: www.sra.org.uk.

 Our right to retain documents

 In some jurisdictions there are circumstances in which we will have the right to keep documents that belong to you even if you ask us to return or destroy them.
 In particular, this may occur if you have not paid all of our invoices.

 Data protection legislation